SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *bb_pipeline.py subjectFolder*

 where subjectFolder contains the input NIFTI files for a given subject.
-Notice that the current version of the pipeline expects that subjectFolder is within the parent UKB-pipeline directory (i.e. within $BBDIR)
+Notice that the current version of the pipeline expects that subjectFolder is within the parent UKB-pipeline directory (i.e. within $BBDIR).

+Notice that the original version performs *gradient non-linearity corrections* on the data using scanner-specific files.
+In this version, we have turned off the grad-nonlin corrections.

 Input Requirements